glongdev/Reader/README.md

 # Reader
-A reader that is easy to integrate and extend
+A reader that is easy to integrate and extend.